camunda/camunda-docs-manual/content/user-guide/spring-boot-integration/configuration.md

 ### `DefaultDatasourceConfiguration`

-Applies the datasource and transaction management configurations to the process engine.
+Configures the Camunda data source and enables [transaction integration]({{< ref "/user-guide/spring-framework-integration/transactions.md" >}}).
+By default, the primary `DataSource` and `PlatformTransactionManager` beans are wired with the process engine configuration.

 If you want to [configure more than one datasource](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#howto-two-datasources) and don't want to use the
-`@Primary` one for the process engine, then name the one you want to use as `camundaBpmDataSource`.
+`@Primary` one for the process engine, then you can create a separate data source with name `camundaBpmDataSource` that will be automatically wired with Camunda instead.

 ```java
 @Bean